-I spent Sunday afternoon exploring a new wood with a friend, not far from where I live.
+I spent the afternoon exploring a new wood with a friend, not far from where I live.
 The wood itself isn't new, obviously, but it was the first time I'd been.

 It was full of all the things that make me go, "Ooooh, this is amazing!"
 Lots of delicious green moss, water dripping down the old quarry face, and even a rickety old wooden bridge with wire sides that definitely felt a bit risky to cross.
 Somehow I felt like I'd been transported into The Goonies (best film ever?!).

 And foraging.
 We foraged for wild garlic, which was most exciting because I've wanted to do some foraging for a while.
 It feels so satisfying to have another way to ditch the plastic and packaging in the supermarket, which my heart is tolerating less and less.

 For many years, ever since leaving my job really, I've been seeking.
 I've been seeking the truth about life.
 I've been looking for the ultimate answers and it's almost like I thought that when I found them, then I'd be able to live.

 And I do feel like I've discovered some deep truths about life.
 Experiencing the fact that I don't exist as a separate self was probably the biggest of all, and that understanding has lead to all sorts of positive changes in my life and a truck load of compassion for myself and others as we move through this human experience.

 But I think what I've been grappling with lately, and what I'm hoping to share with you today, is that it seems to me now that no matter how deep you go in your quest for truth and your search for ultimate answers, the most ultimate answer of all (most ultimate?), is this: